karenpayneoregon/razor-pages-IOptions-samples/ConnectionStringApplication1/readme.md

-﻿# About
+﻿# Connection timeout example

+> **Note**
+> 11-2023 Has been update to .NET Core 8

-Example for connection time out, in this case because the server does not exists.
+Example for connection time out with `SqlConnection`, in this case because the server does not exists.

+All code is in the index page while not correct, should be in a service for data operations.

 Usually the default timeout is 30 seconds, here it's 4 seconds.